CosmWasm/cw-plus/contracts/cw3-flex-multisig/README.md

 sha256sum cw3_fixed_multisig.wasm
 ```

-Or for a production-ready (optimized) build, run a build command in the
+Or for a production-ready (optimized) build, run a build command in
 the repository root: https://github.com/CosmWasm/cosmwasm-plus#compiling.